 Freedom to Campaign: Events and Other Campaign Activities

 Engaging with politicians, candidates and political parties can remain a core part of your campaigning activity in the run up to an election.
+However, groups should make sure they have read the Electoral Commission’s code of practice and guidelines.
+The Commission’s website also has useful case studies of what is and isn’t regulated.

 What you can do